QuillDev/NetJoy/README.md

 NetJoy is a bundled client/server application that can send joystick/controller input from one computer to another remotely over the network.

+# Support
+Currently the only supported platform is windows but linux support is planned in the near future!
+This is due to using the windows binaries for "ngrok" and "taskkill".

 # Example Config
 ````toml